Italia2407/Arcade-Game/README.md

 # ArcadeGame
-This is a prototype version of the game, made by using the GoDoT engine.
+This is a prototype version of the game, made by using the Godot engine.
 For the more updated version check the #main branch.